 Over the course of their graduate program, students consistently inquire into their belief structures through meaningful, relevant readings, activities, and problem solving.
 Within the structure and safety of the learning community, students progress into a deeper understanding of themselves as a learner, then as a teacher.
-Exposure to problems of emerging relevance leads to an increased capacity to identify problems, create responsive solutions, and to evaluate their effectiveness.
-This development encompasses overall professional competencies, and, specifically, personal teaching skills, and personal and professional leadership skills.
+Exposure to problems of emerging relevance leads to an increased capacity to identify problems, create responsive solutions, and to evaluate their effectiveness. development encompasses overall professional specifically, competencies, and, teaching skills, and personal and professional leadership skills.